sudarshanmhasrup/sudarshanmhasrup/README.md

 ### Hey there, This is Sudarshan here!👋
-Hey, I'm Sudarshan Mhasrup, and I'm a software developer who likes to code and enjoys designing and developing software.
+I'm a software developer who likes to code and enjoys designing and developing software.
 I started my journey as a Sketchware developer and moved on to the field of Android app development.
 I'm currently exploring Android app development using Kotlin and Jetpack Compose.

+When I was in the 10th standard, I got to know about the Sketchware app, a no-code tool that we can use to develop mobile apps using the mobile phone itself.
+I developed some toy projects back then and realized what I like doing.
+After completing my school, I quickly decided to pursue a diploma in computer engineering.
+From then on, I'm learning how to code and build software that can solve a problem or make somebody's life easier through software.
 <!--
 **sudarshanmhasrup/sudarshanmhasrup** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.